freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/manual/mechanisms/actuators.md

 2. Map its **Actuator** coil in the [Coil Manager](xref:coil_manager).
 3. Put each moving object under a GameObject whose local origin matches the real mechanical pivot or linkage origin.
 4. Add **Pinball > Animation > Actuator Transform** to every independently moving pivot and assign the same Actuator as its **Emitter**.
 A follower below the actuator in the hierarchy can also find it automatically.
 5. Enable **Position**, **Rotation**, or both and author the offsets representing normalized position 1.
 The existing local transform is position 0.
+Translation defaults to **World**.
+Choose **Local** when the offset should follow the follower's authored red, green, and blue Local gizmo axes.
 6. Mark every VPE collider that moves with these pivots as **Kinematic** before the table loads.

 Children inherit their parent's movement, so decorative meshes and collision belonging to one rigid part should normally be grouped below one driven pivot.
 Add another follower only when a second rigid part needs a different offset, direction, or response curve.

 ## Edit-mode preview

 Select the Actuator and scrub **Preview Position** to inspect every connected Actuator Transform without entering Play Mode or firing a coil.
 The slider uses each follower's position offset, rotation offset, response curve, and reverse setting. **Reset Preview** returns every follower to its authored local pose.
 Preview poses are also restored automatically before saving the scene, entering Play Mode, reloading scripts, quitting Unity, undoing, or leaving the Actuator inspector; they are never intended to become authored transform values.
+Preview is disabled for objects opened in Prefab Mode so a temporary pose cannot be saved into the prefab asset.

 ## Coil modes